• At least one member of each team must be 18 years of age or older.

 When are the next races?

-Spring 2018 - date to be announced soon.
+April 28 and May 12, 2018.
 Race/LA is usually held once or twice a year, either in the spring or in the fall.
-To be first to hear about new races and registration, sign up for our e-mail newsletter.
+To be first to hear about new races and registration, send us your name and e-mail and we'll add you to our newsletter list.

 How far in advance can I register?